zytzagoo/autoptimize/readme.txt

 Autoptimize makes optimizing your site really easy.
 It concatenates all scripts and styles, minifies and compresses them, adds expires headers, caches them, and moves styles to the page head, and scripts to the footer.
 It also minifies the HTML code itself, making your page really lightweight.
 There are advanced options available to enable you to tailor Autoptimize to each and every site's specific need.

 If you consider performance important, you really should use a caching-plugin such as e.g. [WP Super Cache](http://wordpress.org/extend/plugins/wp-super-cache/) or
 [HyperCache](http://wordpress.org/extend/plugins/hyper-cache/) to complement Autoptimize.

 == Installation ==

-Just install form your WordPress "Plugins|Add New" screen and all will be well.
+Just install from your WordPress "Plugins > Add New" screen and all will be well.
 Manual installation is very straightforward as well:

-1. Upload the zip-file and unzip it in the /wp-content/plugins/ directory
+1. Upload the zip file and unzip it in the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to `Settings -> Autoptimize` and enable the options you want.
+1. Go to `Settings > Autoptimize` and enable the options you want.
 Generally this means "Optimize HTML/ CSS/ JavaScript".

 == Frequently Asked Questions ==